tmlr-group/DAD/README.md

-# Code implementations for ICLR 2025 submission
+# Code implementations for ICLR 2025 submission #13588
-## Distributional Discrepancy Minimization Can Help Adversarial Classification
+## DDAD: A Two-pronged Adversarial Defense Based on Distributional Discrepancy

  #### Abstract
- Statistical adversarial data detection (SADD) identifies whether an upcoming batch contains adversarial examples (AEs).
-Given the distributional discrepancies between natural examples (NEs) and AEs, SADD offers statistical guarantees against adversarial attacks.
-However, an undeniable problem of SADD-based methods is that they discard entire data batches that contain AEs, leading to poor model deployment during testing time.
-In this paper, to solve this problem, we propose a new statistical adversarial defence method, named Distributional-Discrepancy-based Adversarial Defense (DAD).
-In the training phase, DAD first optimizes the test power of the maximum mean discrepancy (MMD) to derive MMD-OPT and then trains a denoiser by minimizing the MMD-OPT between NEs and AEs.
-In the testing phase, DAD uses MMD-OPT to detect AEs and then denoises them instead of discarding them.
-Theoretically, we justify that narrowing the distributional discrepancy can help reduce the upper bound of risk on AEs.
-Empirically, DAD will not discard data compared to detection-based defense methods and outperforms current state-of-the-art adversarial training (AT) and adversarial purification (AP) methods by notably improving natural and robust accuracy simultaneously on CIFAR-10 and ImageNet-1K against various adversarial attacks, including adaptive attacks, which pioneers a new road for statistical adversarial defense methods.
+Statistical adversarial data detection (SADD) detects whether an upcoming batch contains adversarial examples (AEs) by measuring the distributional discrepancies between clean examples (CEs) and AEs.
+In this paper, we reveal the potential strength of SADD-based methods by theoretically showing that minimizing distributional discrepancy can help reduce the expected loss on AEs.
+Nevertheless, despite these advantages, SADD-based methods have a potential limitation: they discard inputs detected as AEs, leading to the loss of clean information within those inputs.
+To address this limitation, we propose a two-pronged adversarial defense method, named Distributional-Discrepancy-based Adversarial Defense (DDAD).
+In the training phase, DDAD first optimizes the test power of the maximum mean discrepancy (MMD) to derive MMD-OPT, and then trains a denoiser by minimizing the MMD-OPT between CEs and AEs.
+In the inference phase, DDAD first leverages MMD-OPT to differentiate CEs and AEs, and then applies a two-pronged process: (1) directly feeding the detected CEs into the classifier, and (2) removing noise from the detected AEs by the distributional-discrepancy-based denoiser.
+Extensive experiments show that DDAD outperforms current state-of-the-art (SOTA) defense methods by notably improving clean and robust accuracy on CIFAR-10 and ImageNet-1K against adaptive white-box attacks.

 #### Figure 1: The illustration of our method.
 ![pipeline](images/pipeline.jpg)